 These symptoms are an especially potent cause of relapse.
 Because of them, proper rehab treatment is necessary to help people return to good mental and physical health and maintain lasting recovery from substance use.

-Fentanyls’s withdrawal timeline and duration is variable.
+Fentanyl’s withdrawal timeline and duration are variable.
 It depends on several factors, including: